Xiejiadong/Xiejiadong.github.io/_pages/about.md

   - /about.html
 ---

 Jiadong XIE is currently a Ph.D.
-Student at the Department of Systems Engineering and Engineering Management, The Chinese University of Hong Kong (CUHK), supervised by [Prof. Jeffrey Xu YU](https://www.se.cuhk.edu.hk/people/academic-staff/prof-yu-xu-jeffrey/).
+Candidate at the Department of Systems Engineering and Engineering Management, The Chinese University of Hong Kong (CUHK), supervised by [Prof. Jeffrey Xu YU](https://www.se.cuhk.edu.hk/people/academic-staff/prof-yu-xu-jeffrey/) and [Prof. Hong CHENG](https://www.se.cuhk.edu.hk/people/academic-staff/prof-cheng-hong/).
 Previously, he received his B.Eng. degree from East China Normal University in 2022.

 His research interests lie in big data management and analytics, with a particular focus on vector data and graphs.